Harri Webb: Return to Wales

+In 1954, Webb moved to Merthyr Tydfil to work as librarian in its Dowlais area and, in his own words, to fully absorb himself into the national experience.
+Two years later he published Dic Penderyn and the Merthyr Rising of 1831, a pamphlet in which he somewhat imaginatively retells the story of the rebellion.
 While in Merthyr Tydfil, Webb lived in the squat Garth Newydd, an old house that had been given to the town during the Great Depression, and subsequently seemingly belonged to nobody; when Webb first moved in it was occupied by a group of pacifists.
 He lived in the house with Meic Stephens and others, which became something of a nationalist commune, from where the Free Wales pirate radio station was broadcast.
-Webb became a well-connected figure within Plaid Cymru and even served as a policy adviser to Mudiad Amddiffyn Cymru (MAC), at one point offering John Barnard Jenkins the opportunity to establish formal links between the militant group and the Breton Liberation Front.